Powerlearnproject/se-assignment-day-2-git-and-github-SkyFIONA/README.md

 It uses Git for version control, offering features like branching and merging.
 It provides a collaborative platform with tools for pull requests, issue tracking, and project boards.
 It allows hosting and sharing repositories publicly or privately.
+Version control maintains project integrity by:
+Avoiding conflicts during collaboration.
+Preserving a reliable history of changes.
+Supporting recovery from errors by rolling back changes.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?